 Wernicke encephalopathy.
 Note the punctate hemorrhages in the mammillary bodies.
 Wernicke encephalopathy is a complication of chronic alcohol abuse due to an accompanying thiamine deficiency.

 Mechanism: Chronic alcohol use causes depression of α-receptors and β-receptors and enhances γ-aminobutyric acid (GABA), which serve as a stimulus to increase baseline neuronal activity.
-Therefore, when alcohol is withdrawn, patients have a sudden excited state of CNS activity ...
+Therefore, when alcohol is withdrawn, patients have a sudden excited state ...